 None of these should be enough for a cat to miss out on a new home with the right family.
 But they can be the difference between a loving cat curling up on a warm lap or they live out their years in a care cabin.

 , we provide help and advice about rehoming our cats, working to overcome the concerns that lead to some of our longer residents being overlooked.

 We believe that there is a home out there for every cat.
 A family for every puss.
 Here are some of the cats who have been with us for far too long.

-Take a look at these cats, with us since April 2017, and consider if you could share your home with them (further information and images can be found via the links):Kozal
+Take a look at these long-term resident cats and consider if you could share your home with them (further information and images can be found via the links):Tilly

 is a wonderfully sleek grey cat - like a 'Sheba' TV lookalike.
 Just look at that elegance...

 At eight years old, this is an independent lady and loves to be outside.